 This workaround will not be viable in Bitbucket Server 5.0+ due to the blocking connector being removed from Tomcat 8.5.

-Upgrade to Windows Server 2012 or migrate to Linux, see Migrating Bitbucket Server to another server for details.
+Upgrade to Windows Server 2012 or migrate to Linux, see Migrating Bitbucket Data Center to another server for details.

 Linux is the recommended option for larger instances.